bm-go/MCSS-thesis/README.md

 # Modelling changing parliamentary trust in the UK within the European Social Survey (ESS)

-### Underlying analysis code for my Master in Computational Social Sciences thesis
+### Underlying code for Master in Computational Social Sciences thesis

 ### UC3M - 2024/25

 This repository contains the scripts and some direct model outputs from my Trabajo Fin de Máster (TFM).
 The final paper is available on request.
 However, the data cleaning, analysis and modelling have all been made available to assist others using ESS data.

 Users should be able to download each script and run through the code on their own.
-Before running any scripts, you must download ESS data.
+Before running any scripts, you must download ESS datafile and save it within a "Data" folder in the R project.
 I recommend manually downloading through the ESS data wizard.
 The *essurvey* R package is no longer maintained and not functional.

 Key links to download data: